akashsonowal/text-recognizer-app/readme.md

 # text-recognizer-app

-Note: This repo is a full clone of the implementation of the fsdl text recognizer app.
-All credit goes to the fsdl authors.
+Note: This repo is a full clone of the fsdl text recognizer app.
+All credit goes to fsdl.

 ![](app_diagram.png)